magnus-ffcg/ffcg-cd-lab/deployment1/README.md

     minikube kubectl -- patch service my-app -p '{"spec":{"selector":{"version":"v2.0.0"}}}'

-Test if the second deployment was successful:
+Test if the deployment was successful:

     minikube service my-app --url

 open a webbrowser with the same ip.
+Once you are done you can type: ctrl-c

 In case you need to rollback to the previous version: